 The Programming (Java) NC III Qualification consists of competencies that a person must achieve to develop or write program codes using a personal computer or workstation as part of a systems development team.
-It includes core competencies on performing object-oriented analysis and design in Java technology and to create and fine-tune Java technology applications using object-oriented programming concepts.
+It includes core competencies on programming language on Java, such as to develop command-line/console and desktop applications and to develop enterprise/web applications using Java technology.

-At the end of the course, participants should be equipped with sufficient knowledge to take and pass the internationally acknowledged Oracle Java SE Certified Associate and participant will be awarded with an Oracle Certified Associate Java Programmer.
+At the end of the course, participants should be equipped with sufficient knowledge to take and pass the internationally acknowledged Oracle Java SE Certified Associate and Certified Professional Exam and participant will be awarded with an Oracle Certified Professional Java Programmer.